jwuebbl/flask/README.md

 	.\venv\Scripts\activate

 ## How to generate requirements.txt
+* Do this when you want to save all the python dependencies you may have added while developing.
-Note: Make sure the virtual environment is started before generating requirements.txt
+* Make sure the virtual environment is started before generating requirements.txt

     pip freeze > requirements.txt

 ## How to install dependencies from requirements.txt:
+* This is run on the host/image to get the python packages installed.

 	pip install -r /app/requirements.txt

 ## How to start the flask app locally:
-The syntax is: flask --app <appname> --debug run
+* Note: The syntax is: ```flask --app <appname> --debug run```

 	flask --app app --debug run